 Working towards a Recycling-based Society

-As a result of being a mass production, mass consumption and mass disposal society, we now face many problems such as the depletion of resources and increasing waste.
-The Kubota Group is involved in initiatives to reduce wastes and recycle resources at its business sites in Japan and implementing initiatives globally to give form to a recycling-based society.
+As a result of being a mass-production, mass-consumption and mass-disposal society, we now face many problems such as the depletion of resources and increasing waste.
+The increase in plastic waste that resulted in marine plastic pollution in the world’s oceans now becomes a new problem for society.

 - Waste, Etc. from Business Sites